 The After Tarot is published by Lo Scarabeo.
 Pietro Alligio is the man behind the concept and the artist’s name is Giulia E. Massaglia.
-The instructions in the LWB is by Corrine Kenner and has been translated into other languages from the English.
+The instructions in the LWB are by Corrine Kenner and have been translated into other languages from English.
 Good move to write it in English, since some of the English LWB meanings were quite poor translations in past Lo Scarabeo productions.

 The concept of this deck is that it follows the original Smith Waite cards faithfully but depicts them seconds or minutes after what happens in the original images.
 We have some really clever/funny interpretations of this in some of the cards and some that are less imaginative.

 As for the LWB, I just wish they would explain more – especially for the Majors.
 For instance, why does the High Priestess hold the keys of the Hierophant and the Hierophant the HP’s book?
 And what’s with the serpent and the hound in the Hermit card?
 These are all important symbols we need explanations for if we wish to make the most of readings with this deck.
 Quite contrary to how it is with most LWBs, you actually get more useful explanations for the Minors.
 That said, I understand you can’t go into too much detail in a multilingual LWB that has to fit inside the card box… A proper companion book would be nice!